English announcer Champion to become lead MLS voice for ESPN | WTOP

-Jon Champion is leaving England to become ESPN’s lead announcer for Major League Soccer.
-The 53-year-old has been broadcasting British matches since 1988 and is heard around the world calling games for Premier League Productions.…
+Jon Champion is making a Brexit of his own, leaving England to become ESPN’s lead announcer for Major League Soccer.
+The 53-year-old has been broadcasting British matches since 1988 and is heard around the world…

-Jon Champion is leaving England to become ESPN’s lead announcer for Major League Soccer.
+Jon Champion is making a Brexit of his own, leaving England to become ESPN’s lead announcer for Major League Soccer.

 The 53-year-old has been broadcasting British matches since 1988 and is heard around the world calling games for Premier League Productions.
 He has been working part-time for ESPN during international fixture breaks and starts an exclusive contract with the network on Feb.
 1. He plans to move to the Boston area, within commuting distance from ESPN’s campus in Bristol, Connecticut.